Make a Better Decision

 public and may violate state and federal laws (ISHRS red flag alert)

-Surgery can come with many negative side effects including permanent tissue loss, nerve damage, scarring, additional hair loss, and pain.
+Surgery can come with negative side effects such as tissue loss, nerve damage, scarring, accelerated hair loss, and pain.

 WHAT ADS DON'T TELL YOU